EBarbierato/Deployable-Machine-Learning-on-MIMIC-IV/README.md

 make sure you build scorers using sklearn.metrics.make_scorer(average_precision_score, needs_threshold=True) only where appropriate, or use the provided script which maps auprc to the correct scorer signature.

 D) No DCA CSVs found
 Some pipelines output only PNGs.
-That’s expected if you didn’t enable CSV export.
-The figures are sufficient for the paper.
+That’s expected if you didn’t enable CSV export